Artificial Turf

 • Proof you're an active water customer at the address

-• Pre-conversion photos of existing grass (take these before we arrive)
+• Pre-conversion photos of existing grass

 • Pre-approval in some programs (you apply, wait, then install)